timocp/ruby-calc/README.md

-prevprime| x        | previous small prime before x ptest  | n, [, c [, s] | probabilistic test of primality (also: #ptest?) quo    | x, y [, r] | integer quotient of a by b with rounding r root   | x, n [, b] | nth root of x within accuracy b round  | x [, p, r] | round x to p decimal places with rounding r scale  | x, y       | scale value up or down by a power of two
+prevprime| x        | previous small prime before x ptest  | n, [, c [, s] | probabilistic test of primality (also: #ptest?) quo    | x, y [, r] | integer quotient of a by b with rounding r quomod | x, y       | quotient and remainder of x divided by y root   | x, n [, b] | nth root of x within accuracy b round  | x [, p, r] | round x to p decimal places with rounding r scale  | x, y       | scale value up or down by a power of two